DrewDahlman/gulp-rails-vagrant/readme.md

         end
     end
 </pre>
 This will run `gulp` each time your application starts, it will run silently in the background.
 You will still see errors popup if something goes wrong.
+6. Adjust the `config/puppet/manifests/database.yml/erb` and supply the same credentials you did for your dev user in the `vagrant.pp` file

 ## Notes:
 You can still run the boilerplate like a normal gulp project by `cd frontend/` and running `gulp`